 By default, the AD cmdlets will find a domain controller for you.
 However, if you need to connect to a different domain controller, you can use the

 Server parameter isn't mandatory.
 PowerShell will attempt to find a domain controller to connect to by default.
-The default domain controller to connect to is determined by trying the following in the listed order:
+The domain controller is determined by trying the following in the listed order:

 - Use the